inayatrahimdev/inayatrahimdev/README.md

 ---

-# Current Goal

-By graduation, I aim to build a portfolio demonstrating the ability to:
+Build a portfolio demonstrating the ability to:

 - Design scalable AI systems
 - Build production-ready backend services